shikharsharma23/data_structures_algos-trees/Readme.md

-### Simple Python Implemnetation of printing all paths from root to leaf of a binary tree
+# Simple Python Implementation of printing all paths from root to leaf of a binary tree
+Given a Tree T, print all the paths from root to leaves